sitepress/website/pages/basics/models.html.md

 <% end %>
 ```

-Treating pages, and their respective frontmatter, is a powerful way to combine content within applications.
-For example, a set of pages could be created for each feature of an application, each plan a SaaS product offers, or even support articles.
+Page Models are a powerful and convenient way to access collections of content on websites.